 General Expectations of Business Students

-- devote most of the first two years of your undergraduate education to acquiring the requisite general skills of studying, research, time management, written and oral communications, mathematics, statistics and technological literacy.
+- devote most of the first two years of their undergraduate education to acquiring the requisite general skills of studying, research, time management, written and oral communications, mathematics, statistics and technological literacy.

 - be in class and seated at the stated time class is to begin, and attend all scheduled classes unless alternate arrangements have been made ahead of time.